Marc Benioff: Philanthropy

 In addition to founding Salesforce in 1999, Benioff also founded the Salesforce Foundation.
-The foundation uses a "1-1-1" approach to corporate philanthropy, where the company gives one percent of employee time as volunteer hours, one percent of its product and one percent of its revenue to charitable causes.In 2014, Benioff and Scott Farquhar founded Pledge 1%, a San Francisco-based nonprofit focused on this concept.
+The foundation uses a "1-1-1" approach to corporate philanthropy, where the company gives one percent of employee time as volunteer hours, one percent of its product and one percent of its revenue to charitable causes.
+In 2014, Benioff and Scott Farquhar founded Pledge 1%, a San Francisco-based nonprofit focused on this concept.

 From 2010 to 2019, the Benioffs donated a total of $275 million to UCSF Children's Hospital, to fund research, and to create the UCSF Benioff Center for Microbiome Medicine.
-They donated an additional $100 million to the hospital in 2025.
+They donated an additional $100 million to the hospital in October 2025 to support facility expansion and modernization in Oakland, California.
+This donation was part of a larger $139 million donation given by the couple and Salesforce, aimed at helping STEM education and AI literacy efforts in the San Francisco Bay Area.
 They have also donated $10 million to Stanford University for the Microbiome Therapies Initiative, and $35 million to the University of California, San Francisco, to establish a prostate cancer research initiative.

-Since 2016, Benioff has donated over $80 million as part of the Benioff Ocean Science Initiative at the University of California at Santa Barbara.
+Since 2016, Benioff has donated over $88 million as part of the Benioff Ocean Science Initiative at the University of California at Santa Barbara.

 In January 2020, Benioff announced that he and his wife would provide financial backing for 1t.org to support a global initiative to plant and conserve 1 trillion trees over the next decade.

 Benioff procured 50 million pieces of personal protective equipment for hospitals and COVID-19 first responders in the United States in March 2020.

 The Benioffs were founding partners of Prince William's Earthshot Prize.
-In 2021, they were founding members of the World Economic Forum's Friends of Ocean Action initiative, and later pledged $300 million donation to plant trees and fund ecologically focused entrepreneurs.
-The Benioffs also pledged $12 million to the National Fish and Wildlife Foundation over a five-year period (2022-2027) to support cleanup of the Midway Atoll.
+In 2021, they were founding members of the World Economic Forum's Friends of Ocean Action initiative, and later pledged a $300 million donation to plant trees and fund ecologically focused entrepreneurs.
+The Benioffs also pledged $12 million to the National Fish and Wildlife Foundation over a five-year period (2022–2027) to support cleanup of the Midway Atoll.

-A 160-acre plot of relatively undeveloped land was purchased by Marc Benioff and his wife Lynne in 2022, which makes up the majority of his 300 acres in Hawaii.
-In addition to the 282 acres they have previously donated to the Hawaii Island Community Development Corporation, the pair plans to use it for charitable purposes.
-Aside from that, Benioff has owned a home in Hawaii for the past 20 years in addition to a few other residences that his family members occupy.

 In 2024, Marc Benioff succeeded Warren Buffett as host of GLIDE’s annual charity lunch auction, raising $200,100 and a $1.5M pledge.
 The winner chose to remain anonymous.
 In 2025, Benioff returned, and the auction was won by AI entrepreneur Yi Shi, a previous Buffett lunch attendee in 2015.
 All proceeds support GLIDE’s anti-poverty work in San Francisco.